-While a majority of women suffer from morning sickness, also known as pregnancy-induced nausea, a small percentage of women, about 0.5 to 2 percent can develop Hyperemesis Gravidarum.
+While most women suffer from morning sickness, also known as pregnancy-induced nausea, a small percentage of women, about 0.5 to 2 percent, can develop Hyperemesis Gravidarum.
 This condition is a serious medical problem that can lead to dehydration, weight loss, nutritional deficiencies, electrolyte imbalance, and/or physical and emotional stress.
-Severe and often constant vomiting usually shows up between 4-7 weeks of pregnancy and symptoms can interfere with your regular activities.
+Severe and often constant vomiting usually shows up between 4-7 weeks of pregnancy, and symptoms can interfere with your regular activities.

 - American Pregnancy Association - Hyperemesis Gravidarum: Signs, Symptoms, and Treatment

 - WebMD - What is hyperemesis gravidarum?